 Overall, the shape was more symmetrical, slender and more conical than traditional Daleks.
 The new mid-section was cylindrical, with lots of raised plates to give it a reinforced, industrial feel.
 The gunboxes and slats retained similar detail to before but in a cruder, hand-built style.
 Instead of the traditional, flat, three neck rings, the upper stage was a torus of metal, behind which an extra red light source flashed when the Dalek spoke.

-The build of the prop was handled by the Prop Makers and Art Department in Cardiff.
+The build of the prop was handled by Lee Radford and the Prop Makers and Art Department in Cardiff.

 The Earthly nature of the Dalek in the story allowed them to take the unusual step of using real-world materials.
 Rather than the entirely fibreglass shell normally associated with the Daleks, there was metal employed which brought with it genuine rust.

 The body of the prop was a steel frame, with parts made from different materials mounted onto it.
 Instead of manually crafting carious complex shapes, the crew used an increasingly common innovation: 3D printing.
 With the design have been finalised in 3D software, it allowed parts of the virtual model to be used to directly build the pieces.
 “I 3D printed a lot myself,” explains Fereday, “so it was a total team effort.
 Everyone touched every single part of it all.”

 There are several rare instances of Daleks being moved without the usual operator inside in Doctor Who including Planet of the Daleks where a Dalek zooms out of the control room at high speed and another is wobbling unnaturally.
 In Death to the Daleks one is pushed as exits the saucer, and in Destiny of the Daleks one prop is shuffled towards to the camera behind Davros.
 These instances in which empty casings moved were unique exceptions in the series, up until the decision was taken to perform the prop in Resolution entirely without a human operator.